PrivateCaptcha/docs/content/docs/deployment/configuration.md

 `PC_VERBOSE` | `true` | Boolean (`1`, `y`, `true`) to indicate verbose logging (trace level).

 > [!NOTE]
-"Default" rate limiter means the one for public APIs (`/puzzle`, `/siteverify` and some others).
+"Default" rate limiter means the one for public APIs (`/puzzle`, `/verify` and some others).
 Various other APIs have pre-configured hardcoded limits, compiled in.

 > [!WARNING]
-> It's not recommended to modify leak rate configuration unless you really know what you're doing.
+> It's not recommended to modify leak rate configuration unless you **really** know what you're doing.